 “What I need for people to understand is they have to look at the video that we released after Mr. Mitchell’s homicide…I need people to take a look at that, see if they know that person.
 We don’t if that is him, her, or what.
 Do not assume that this is a white person.
 Do not assume that this a black person.
 And do not assume that this is a male,” Chief Dugan told the media.

 When the video was first released, Dugan said that this was the only video that police have of this “person of interest.”
 However, on Thursday, October 26, police released an extended version of the video that shows the person running in the opposite direction of where the first victim was found dead.

-Although Chief Dugan believes that all three killings are connected, he would not say whether or not the same weapon was used in each of the killings.
+Although Chief Dugan believes that all four killings are connected, he would not say whether or not the same weapon was used in each of the killings.
 He said that the police department still has “no leads and no motives.”

 The Tampa Police Department is working with the FBI as well as the Hillsborough County Sheriff’s Office and the St. Petersburg Police in the hopes of solving this case as quickly as possible.

 After the shooting on November 14, police released a description of a suspect.
 He was described as a “black male, thin build, dressed in all black, wearing a black baseball cap.”
 Also, the suspect was seen carrying a “large black pistol.”
 It is unclear if this suspect is the same person in the video above.